 CORES' recent obligation to increase stocks to create the 45-day reserves can be fulfilled through acquisitions in the open market and, up to a maximum of 50% of total strategic reserves, through leasing contracts with oil operators.
-At present, CORES does not have its own storage facilities, but rents capacity from third parties.
-It is building three storage facilities, which will become operational in 2006, with capacity for 10%-20% of its storage needs.
-This will allow CORES to make savings in storage costs, while increasing the limited availability of storage capacity in Spain's oil market.
+At present, CORES has only a small own storage facility, which accounts for slightly more than 3% of its total stocks.
+The remainder is rented from third parties.
+CORES is building two additional storage facilities, which will become operational in 2007, with capacity for an additional about 3% of its storage needs.
+This will allow CORES to make savings on storage costs, while increasing the limited availability of storage capacity in Spain's oil market.